Facebook Twitter Instagram

 5. Wellington Barracks

-If you are not that interested in seeing the relay itself, but you want to take some really cool pictures of the Guard walking or riding towards Buckingham Palace, we would recommend waiting at The Mall, which is the street that goes from Trafalgar Square to Buckingham Palace.
-More specifically we would recommend that you stand at the entrance of Marlborough Road.
+If you are not interested in seeing the relay itself but want to take some cool pictures of the Guard walking or riding towards Buckingham Palace, we recommend waiting at The Mall.

-The Changing of the Guard Calendar in London: 2022 dates
+The Changing of the Guard Calendar in London: 2025 dates

 > January